James960714/LaunchPadEventsPlatform/README.md

 # Setup Instructions

-Clone the Repository
+1. Clone the Repository

       git clone https://github.com/your-repo/backend.git
       cd backend
-Install Dependencies
+2. Install Dependencies

       npm install

-Configure Environment Variables Create a .env file in the root directory with the following variables:
+3. Configure Environment Variables Create a .env file in the root directory with the following variables:

       PORT=9090
       DATABASE_URL=<your_database_url>

-The database used was mongoDB so will require your local mongodb path in the database .env file.
+- The database used was mongoDB so will require your local mongodb path in the database .env file.

-Run the seed file for development data and the testing framework used was jest which will automatically run the test.env file.
+4. Run the seed file for development data and the testing framework used was jest which will automatically run the test.env file.

       npm run seed

       npm run test

-The see here for instructions on setting up Google Calendar api: https://developers.google.com/calendar/api/quickstart/js
+5. Then see here for instructions on setting up Google Calendar api: https://developers.google.com/calendar/api/quickstart/js

-I would reccomend putting the credentials into a .env file as well within db/googlecalendar directory as it is referenced from there in the googleApi file.
+- I would reccomend putting the credentials into a .env file as well within db/googlecalendar directory as it is referenced from there in the googleApi file.

-Run the Backend
+6. Run the Backend

       npm start

-The server will run on http://localhost:9090.
+- The server will run on http://localhost:9090.

 # API Endpoints